Leading and Learning in wash

 Research Administrative Assistant, CGSW

 Kat Peters has more than 25 years of experience working in the public, private and academic sectors.
 She has been working in public health since 2000 and at the Rollins School of Public Health since 2007.
 She currently supports the faculty and research staff of the Center for Global Safe Water, Sanitation and Hygiene (WASH) as the Research Administrative Assistant.
-She is also the WASH Certificate Program Coordinator.
-Please contact her at kpeter5@emory.edu if you are a currently matriculating or future RSPH student and would like information about the WASH Certificate Program or would like more information about the CGSW.
+She is also the WASH Certificate Program Coordinator and POC for the Center for Global Safe WASH.
+Please contact her at kpeter5@emory.edu if you would like information about the WASH Certificate Program or would like more information about the Center for Global Safe WASH

 • Doctoral and Post-doctoral Students

 CGSW Fellows include the doctoral and post-doctoral trainees working with CGSW Faculty.
 Their biographies and research interests are listed below.
-There are also many undergraduate and masters students working on research projects with CGSW Faculty.
-For more information about CGSW students, please click here
+There are also many undergraduate and masters students working on research projects with CGSW Faculty, highlighted on their individual research sites.

 Sabrina Haque, MPH is a pursuing a PhD in Environmental Health Sciences.
 She is interested in impact evaluation, policy, and implementation science of poverty reduction and development programs in low- and middle-income countries.
 She currently works on applying implementation science theory and methods to water, sanitation, and hygiene research and leads an evaluation on the delivery of household water filters in rural Rwanda.